Hanoi Kitchen

-Hanoi Kitchen is a Vietnamese restaurant in Portland, Oregon.
+Hanoi Kitchen is a Vietnamese restaurant in Portland, Oregon, United States.

 Description

 Hanoi Kitchen is a family-owned Vietnamese restaurant at the intersection of Glisan Street and 79th Avenue, in the northeast Portland part of the Montavilla neighborhood.
 The menu has included lemongrass stir fry, lotus root soup, tofu rice crêpes, and vegan phở with ginseng, tofu, and vegetables.
 Other noodle soups include crabmeat and escargot vermicelli.
 Hanoi Kitchen also uses a vegetarian version of fish sauce.

 According to the Portland Mercury, the mì dê tiêm is "an egg noodle soup with a rich meat broth lightly scented with medicinal goji berries and jujube.
 Atop the nest of golden noodles are tender-sweet hunks and riblets of braised goat, cubes of tofu and wrinkled sheets of tofu skin, shiitake mushrooms, bok choy, and taro, with a handful of cilantro on top.
 It's served with a lime wedge and a bowl of fermented tofu dipping sauce; this shit is dank as fuck, all creamy textures and earthy umami-funk, with little flecks of chili for good measure".

 Entrees are served with basil, cilantro, shiso, and other herbs.
 Alex Frane and Nathan Williams of Eater Portland described Hanoi Kitchen as "an under-sung, mellow spot with polished wood floors and a tile ceiling".
 The Oregonian's Ben Waterhouse described the restaurant as "a large, pleasant place decorated with houseplants, chandeliers, and portraits and landscapes painted by a local doctor".